yard

 Compost does not follow a calendar, it follows conditions.
 A backyard bin can finish in 6 to 8 weeks, or sit half-rotted for a year if the balance is off.
 The goal is not speed alone but dark, crumbly compost that feeds roots safely.

-In this guide we sort out how long compost takes in real backyards, not perfect lab piles.
-You will see what to expect from hot vs cold piles, how often turning matters, and how to tell finished compost from half-baked material before you spread it around heavy‑feeding tomatoes.
+What matters is the backyard version, not the lab version.
+We break down what to expect from hot vs cold piles, how often turning matters, and how to tell finished compost from half-baked material before you spread it around heavy-feeding tomatoes.

 calendar_monthTypical Compost Timelines You Can Actually Expect